AusOpenTech/makingAPlan/README.md

 However, I think we made a mistake by working only through the official “consultation” process on issues such as TOLA, the anti-encryption legislation passed in 2018, and the various followups that undermine Australian security and privacy further.
 We need to think about how to make technically-literate protest visible and appealing to non-geeks.
 What would a security-and-privacy version of the climate protests or black lives matter protests look like?
 Who would join us?
 How would we invite them in?
 Conversely, what technology would support democratic expression on those other issues?

-Please add your ideas for better coordination and communication to the Discussion – communication tab.
+Please add your ideas for better coordination and communication to the [communication discussion](https://github.com/orgs/AusOpenTech/teams/discuss/discussions/3).

 ## Outside-government public technology